Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Actions.md

 >__Note__: The contents of the structure are only valid for the duration of the callback.
 In particular, it isn't safe to store the received context and later access its properties from outside the callback.

 When and how the callbacks are triggered depends on the [Interactions](Interactions.md) present on the respective Bindings.
-If the bindings have no Interactions that apply to them, the [default Interaction](Interactions.md#default-interaction) applies.
+If the Bindings have no Interactions that apply to them, the [default Interaction](Interactions.md#default-interaction) applies.

 #### `InputActionMap.actionTriggered` callback